Girl In A Box- Mental Warrants, Homeless, Addiction & Family Members Who Are Left Behind…

 Cindy laughs to hide her pain.
 I’m not hilarious but, Cindy is.
 Her ability to make me laugh under stressful circumstances is actually, incredible.
 As children, Cindy often made me smile.
 We had very little joy as children but, my sister was my rock.
 As adults, we are each other’s rock.

+The twins who had three years of their mother acting normal and spending time with them were lost yet again.
+I cannot understand it.
+I may never understand it.
 By November 2017, Stephaney was acting irrational.
 Cindy and I suspected she was on meth again.
 Fired from a job at El Fenix Stephaney had kept for three years while on probation, the drug testing being lifted from her probation is the reason that Stephaney not only lost her job but also the luxury of living with Cindy.

 Off and on throughout the years, Stephaney has moved home after her latest stint in jail or rehab.
 The last time though was it for Cindy.
 No more chances.
 No more promises.
 No more lies.
 Cindy will never move Stephaney home again.
 Cindy is overwhelmed.

+Cindy has been raising Stephaney’s twin daughters since birth.
+They are now fourteen years old.
 Having Stephaney squatting next door to me from April to September gave my neighborhood far more excitement.
 From April to mid June, Stephaney had somehow managed to get a very good job within a mile from Byers Ave and was behaving normally.
 She was on her medication and she was paying her fines.
 I was ecstatic to finally have gotten Stephaney back on track but, as usual, I was celebrating far too soon.

 “An addict will find any reason to celebrate even if they are celebrating the grand opening of a pack of cigarettes.”